MicrochipTech/unicens-linux-daemon/cfg/README.md

 Following two Attributes are mandatory to define a valid MLB Socket:
  - ChannelAddress=".."
 	 - Integer value between 10 ..
 64.
-	 - Value must be even!
+	 - Value must be even.
 	 - Channel address 0 is unused.
 	 - Channel addresses 2 & 4 are reserved for control channel.
 	 - Channel addresses 6 & 8 are reserved for asynchronous Ethernet channel.